Lecture/Reading: Monday, 14-16; Prof. Dr. Gerrit Lohmann, Dr. Monica Ionita

 8:56 train from Bremen

-9:45 start in the Glaskasten
+9:45 Start in the Glaskasten with coffee and tea

-10:00-11:00 GL about AWI and climate research, Glaskasten
+10:00-11:00 AWI and the challenges of climate research (GL), Glaskasten

-11:15-12:30 lab tour in Building D
+11:15-12:30 Lab tour in Building D

-12:45-13:45 lunch break in the Mensa Hochschule
+12:45-13:45 Lunch break in the Mensa of the University of applied Science

-14:00-15:00 MI about tipping points, Glaskasten
+14:00-15:00 Dynamics of tipping points, Glaskasten

-15:15-16:00 tutorium of Dynamics II related to exercises 7, Exercise 9 distributed, Glaskasten
+15:15-16:00 Tutorium of Dynamics II related to Exercise 7, Exercise 9 distributed

 16:28 Train to Bremen